-8.1.2.2 Terrain Risk Management
+8.2.2 Terrain Risk Management

-Western's terrain risk management strategy that Cawak ?qin Forestry also employs is a framework for connecting landscape-level watershed management strategies to the site-level by managing landslide risk specific to detailed site-level information.
-The strategy considers the following components to determine a risk level:
+Cawak ?qin Forestry implements a framework for connecting landscape-level watershed management strategies to the site-level by managing landslide risk specific to detailed site-level information.
+Road building and harvesting have practices implemented that are appropriate for the area.